 The Society for Pediatric Pathology (SPP) welcomes all physicians and scientists interested in Pediatric Pathology.
 Several categories of membership are available:

 The Society conducts a Spring Annual Meeting in conjunction with the U.S. -Canadian division of the International Academy of Pathology (USCAP), attracting large numbers of registrants from both organizations.
 In addition, the Society holds a Fall Meeting each year at various pediatric institutions throughout North America.
 Both the Spring and Fall meetings include presentations of papers and a symposium focusing on a selected topic.
 The Spring meeting includes the Sidney Farber Lecture, which features an in depth view of current topics in pediatric and developmental pathology.
 Each Spring meeting also includes a series of six workshops for the continuing education of practicing pathologists.
 The Perinatal Section of the Society sponsors a further symposium focusing on perinatal topics within the field.
-CME and SAM credit is offered for these educational activities.
+CME credit is offered for these educational activities.